sujith15/PAT_project/README.md

 ### Description

-This project aims to practice building and testing large open MPI project, and analyzing the project and providing assessment of testing.
+This project aims to practice building and testing large Open MPI project, and analyzing the project and providing assessment of testing.